 Teaching and subject expertise

 I have represented the University at external events such as the Universities Council for the Education of Teachers.
-I am currently an External Examiner for the PGCE Primary programme at Roehampton University and have extensive experience of working with External Examiners from other Universities.
-I have also been an external panelist for the validations of programmes at other Higher Education Institutions.
+I have also acted as an External Examiner or an external panellist at other Universities.

 Publications and research outputs

-For seven years I led the PGCE Primary (Full-time) and with two other programme directors I published a book, ‘Succeeding on your PGCE’ to offer advice and guidance to prospective and current PGCE students.
+For seven years I led the PGCE Primary (Full-time) and with two other programme directors I published ‘Succeeding on your PGCE’ a book offering advice and guidance to prospective and current PGCE students.
 As well as this and other publications, I have written numerous articles for professional magazines, respected educational blogs and for The Conversation, the on-line international newspaper written by academics.